The Joy of

 While economists have no monopoly on defining how a distribution of income should look, we at least can paint a picture of how it does look.
 The picture is not necessarily a pretty one.
 Despite a few pauses, the U.S. economy has grown steadily since the early 1980's.
 However fortune has smiled on some far more brightly than on others.
 Our economic tide keeps rising, but the seas have been rough.
 Well-appointed economic boats have crested to record levels, but those less seaworthy have capsized.
 Median incomes are up, but so is income inequality.

 Check out the following table.2 It lists shares of total U.S. income by quintile.
 If income was distributed equally, each 20 percent of households would control exactly 20 percent of U.S. income.
 What we find, however, is that the richest 20 quintile has cornered half of the U.S. income and that the richest five percent reaps almost twice the annual earnings of the bottom 40 percent.
 U.S. income is distributed unequally; more unequally than in most other developed nations.
-For example, the richest quintile in Japan controls less than 40 percent of national income (compared to more than 50 percent in the U.S.), while the poorest quintile in Japan receives more than eight percent of national income (compared to less than four percent in the U.S.).
+For example, the richest quintile in the European Union controls less than 40 percent of national income (compared to more than 50 percent in the U.S.), while the poorest quintile receives about eight percent of national income (compared to less than four percent in the U.S.).